-• To create an Application Insights service, refer to the Microsoft Azure documentation.

-When you have a running Application Insights service, you find the instrumentation key in the Essentials panel.
+To create an Application Insights service, review the Microsoft Azure Application Insights documentation.
+When you have a running Application Insights service, you can find the instrumentation key in the Overview panel.

-4.13.2.
-Configure the Publishing Service to use Application Insights
+4.12.2.
+Configure Publishing Service to use Application Insights

-To configure the Publishing Service to use Application Insights, you edit the appsettings.json file in the root directory of the Publishing Service.
+To configure the Publishing Service to use Application Insights, supply the instrumentation key in the logging section of each environment specific sitecorehost.xml: